 Testing the raw materials used to manufacture composites is an essential step in measuring whether the end material will be fit for purpose and insuring batch to batch consistency.

-Composite raw material testing is useful for manufacturers to gain understanding of the physical properties of each constituent before combining.
+Composite raw materials testing is useful for manufacturers to gain understanding of the physical properties of each constituent before combining.
 We offer a variety of measurement techniques for evaluating raw materials, including:

 - Density testing